rkgallaway/learning-journal/README.md

 # Ryan Gallaway's Learning Journal

 Hi All!
-My name is Ryan, I like to code and teach others to do the same!  find me on GitHu:  [rkgallaway](https://github.com/rkgallaway)
+My name is Ryan, I like to code and teach others to do the same!  find me on GitHub:  [rkgallaway](https://github.com/rkgallaway)

 ## Growth Mindset
 > Growth mindset is that cool world of not YET, but SOON!